 We have a close dialogue with our portfolio managers on ESG risks and opportunities, providing screening and company analysis.
 ESG data is also incorporated into our portfolio management system and is available to all investment professionals.
 Portfolio managers receive alerts on both changes in ESG scores and realised or potential controversies once companies enter the portfolio.

-Our signatory memberships
+Our signatory memberships and initiatives

 The UN Guiding Principles on Business and Human Rights define the duty of states and businesses to protect against and reduce the risk of human rights abuses by business enterprises.